What Are The Chances Kaia Gerber Got Pete Davidson A Confetti Cake For His Birthday?

-Thanks to rumored girlfriend Kaia Gerber, Pete Davidson may have celebrated his 26th birthday with something sweet.
+Thanks to rumoured girlfriend Kaia Gerber, Pete Davidson may have celebrated his 26th birthday with something sweet.

 Gerber was seen picking up baked goods from Magnolia Bakery in New York City’s West Village on Saturday.
 No big deal at first glance, but her purchases raised some eyebrows.
 A witness told E!
 News that the model picked up a large, round birthday cake, as well as banana pudding.
 Another source told Us Weekly that Gerber ordered a confetti cake with pink frosting and the words “Happy Birthday, Pete!” written in blue icing.
 Two slightly different eyewitness accounts, but one thing remains clear: she bought something.